Spinal muscular atrophy: Diagnosis

 SMA is diagnosed using genetic testing that detects homozygous deletion of the SMN1 gene in over 95% of cases, and a compound SMN1 mutation in the remaining patients.
 Genetic testing is usually carried out using a blood sample, and MLPA is one of the more frequently used genetic testing techniques, as it also allows establishing the number of SMN2 gene copies, which has clinical importance.

 Symptomatically, SMA can be diagnosed with a degree of certainty only in children with the acute form who manifest a progressive illness with paradoxical breathing, bilateral low muscle tone, and absent tendon reflexes.

 Early diagnosis

-Early diagnosis of SMA, at the asymptomatic stage of the disease, allows for the introduction of causative therapies early enough to prevent the manifestation of symptoms.

 Preimplantation testing

 Preimplantation genetic diagnosis can be used to screen for SMA-affected embryos during in-vitro fertilisation.

 Prenatal testing

 Prenatal testing for SMA is possible through chorionic villus sampling, cell-free fetal DNA analysis, and other methods.

 Newborn screening

-Routine newborn screening for SMA is becoming increasingly commonplace in developed countries, given the availability of causative treatments that are most effective at the asymptomatic stage of the disease.
+Routine newborn screening for SMA is becoming increasingly commonplace in developed countries, given the availability of treatments that are most effective at the asymptomatic stage of the disease.
 In 2018, newborn screening for SMA was added to the US list of recommended newborn screening tests and as of April 2020, it has been adopted in 39 US states.
 As of February 2023, SMA screening has been incorporated in national newborn screening programmes in around 15 countries and pilot projects are under way in further countries.